Code modernization strategies for short-range non-bonded molecular dynamics simulations: Performance evaluation

 \subsection{Baseline optimizations}

-We first evaluated the performance benefits following the transformation of the particle data layout to SoA and the vectorization of critical loops.
-To do this, we compare three cases: \begin{itemize} \item \textsc{orig} - the original implementation, \item \textsc{soa} - the implementation optimized with SoA particle data layout but with auto-vectorization disabled using the ``-no-vec -no-simd" compiler flags, and \item \textsc{vec} - the fully vectorized implementation. \end{itemize}
+We first evaluate the performance benefits following the transformation of the particle data layout to SoA and the vectorization of critical loops.
+To do this, we compare three cases: \begin{itemize} \item \textsc{orig} - the original implementation, \item \textsc{soa} - the implementation optimized with SoA particle data layout but with auto-vectorization disabled using the flags ``-no-vec -no-simd'' on ICC and ``{-fno-tree-vectorize}'' on GCC, and \item \textsc{vec} - the fully vectorized implementation. \end{itemize} We performed the measurements on a single node on each of the three machines listed in Table \ref{tab:specs} using the Lennard-Jones fluid and polymer melt simulation as benchmark cases.
+We present the timing results in Figure \ref{fig:soa-vec-run-mogon} and Figure \ref{fig-si:soa-vec-run-raven}.

-We performed the measurements on a single Skylake node using a Lennard-Jones fluid containing $N=262,144$ particles.
-The overall elapsed time and the speedup with respect to \textsc{orig} are shown in Figure \ref{subfig:soa-vec-run-lj}.
-On a full node, we observe a $2\times$ speedup from \textsc{orig} to \textsc{soa} due to the change in data layout, and a further $1.5\times$ speedup from \textsc{soa} to \textsc{vec} due to the vectorization of the Lennard-Jones interaction and the neighbor list rebuild.
+As our first benchmark case, we simulate a Lennard-Jones fluid containing $N=262,144$ particles running for 1000 time steps and equilibrated to $T=1.0$.
+The overall elapsed time and the speedup with respect to \textsc{orig} are shown in Figures \ref{subfig:soa-vec-run-lj-mogon}-\ref{subfig:soa-vec-run-lj-amd}.
+On Mogon, we observe a $2\times$ speedup from \textsc{orig} to \textsc{soa} due to the change in data layout, and a further $1.5\times$ speedup from \textsc{soa} to \textsc{vec} due to the vectorization of the Lennard-Jones interaction and the neighbor list rebuild.
+This is reduced on the AMD node to $1.5\times$ and $1.09\times$ respectively since the processor has AVX2 extensions which has a smaller vector width and reduced vectorization capabilities.

-The elapsed time of different sections comparing runs on a full node are shown in Figure \ref{subfig:soa-vec-sec}.
+The elapsed time of different sections on a full node are shown in Figures \ref{subfig:soa-vec-sec-mogon}-\ref{subfig:soa-vec-sec-amd}.
 Speedups can be observed in all sections that use the SoA layout.
-However, there is an overhead in the resort section due to the additional copying of data from the SoA layout to the unoptimized layout on which the re-binning is performed.
+There is an overhead in the \textsc{Resort} section due to the additional copying of data from the SoA layout to the unoptimized layout on which the re-binning is performed, but this is compensated by the larger speedups in the other sections.
 Among the different code sections, speedups resulting from vectorization are more significant in the force calculation and neighbor list rebuilds because these sections involve a traversal of the \textsc{SortedList} which has a higher trip count than the iteration through the particles in the other sections.